This post was originally posted in August 2018 and updated in March 2020.

 When a new project starts, there's always the need to decide which approach is better for its development.
 There are numerous possibilities out there and there's always those which are more popular and attractive upfront.
-Here I'll explore two of the most used and well known options in the development community: the fast growing Node.js+Express.js and the still reigning king Ruby on Rails.
+Here I'll explore two of the most used and well known options in the development community: the fast growing Node.js+Express.js and the solid Ruby on Rails.

 Node.js + Express.js

-Currently, many companies are changing to Node.js, given the current stream of opinions that are announcing the fall of Rails.
+Many companies already changed to Node.js given the stream of opinions that are announcing the fall of Rails.
 However, that's not the solo reason to adopt Node.js.
 This decision is also supported by the desire to make products more scalable - mainly when they have a lot of user interactions - and the speed that it provides.

 Express.js is a minimal and flexible web application framework for Node.js.
 It's currently very popular and a great choice when the intention is to build an app with good scalability and high interaction with I/O.